VictoriaAutMors/Audio_bot/README.md

 # <a name="run"></a> How to run program

-1)First that we need to do is dataset assembling:

 ## <a name="asm"></a> Dataset assembling
 Dataset assemles from audio records with 5 digits in it.
 We need to despite this audio to 5 audios with digits and put this wav's to current directories.
 To assemble the dataset we used to special programs for it: